pyOpenSci/software-peer-review/how-to/onboarding-guide.md

 ## On-boarding a new editor

-The Editor in Chief, working closely with the Peer Review Lead, is responsible for inviting and onboarding a new editor to our peer review process.
+The Editor in Chief, working closely with the Software Review Lead, is responsible for inviting and onboarding a new editor to our peer review process.

 When the EIC has identified an editor who is not currently part of the pyOpenSci community, they should: